threedworld-mit/tdw/Documentation/python/add_ons/container_manager.md

 Manage trigger collisions for 'container' objects.

-This add-on assigns trigger collisions based on a pre-defined dictionary of models and collider shapes, positions, etc. There are many models in TDW that could be containers but haven't been added to this dictionary yet.
-See: `ContainerManager.CONTAINERS`.

 'Containers' can be concave objects such as baskets but they don't have to be.
 For example, a table surface can be a 'container' and if another object is on that surface, the table is currently 'containing' that object.

 An object is 'contained' by a 'container' if: